Why are the Emory Libraries changing our journal subscriptions with Elsevier?

 To create the new customized Elsevier journal list, the Libraries used the following process.

-Finally, we have attempted to balance subject coverage, address the needs of smaller programs, and ensure access to critically needed titles.
-The initial list of proposed titles to keep accounts for around 85% of total downloads.
+We have attempted to balance usage and publication patterns, faculty requests. subject coverage, address the needs of smaller programs, and ensure access to critically needed titles.
+We were able to accommodate many requests, but some titles were not able to be included to meet our budgetary pressures.